tirmisula/tirmisula.github.io/content/posts/deep-belief-network.md

 ## DBN Intro

-Deep Belef Network(DBN) is a hybrid model first proposed by Hinton<cite>[^3]</cite>.
-It consists of a stack of multiple layers of restricted Boltzeman machine(RBM) at the top and a layer of Sigmoid belief network(SBN) at the bottom.
+Deep Belief Network(DBN) is a bayesian network and a hybrid model proposed by Hinton<cite>[^3]</cite>.
+The top two layers of DBN have undirected connections while the lower layers have directed top-down connections.
+DBN can be considered as a stack of RBMs, and the directed part is similar to SBN.

 <div style="text-align: center;">